kenandehart/veteran-benefits-navigator/README.md

 ## Why I built this

 I'm a U.S. Air Force veteran.
-Following my seperation, I struggled to get connected with VA benefits.
-I wanted to create an easy-to-use tool that would help veterans in a similar situation.
-The landscape is complex and challenging to navigate.
-This website should serve as a low barrier entry point for veterans who don't know where to begin.
+After I separated, figuring out which VA benefits I qualified for took more effort than it should have.
+The system is sprawling and hard to navigate, especially when you don't know what you don't know.
+I built this site to give other veterans a starting point and a clearer view of what they might qualify for.

 ## What it does